Commerzbank

-The Commerzbank Aktiengesellschaft (shortly known as Commerzbank AG or Commerzbank /de/) is a European banking institution headquartered in Frankfurt am Main, Hesse, Germany.
-It offers services to private and entrepreneurial customers as well as corporate clients.
+The Commerzbank Aktiengesellschaft (typically referred to as Commerzbank AG or simply Commerzbank /de/) is a European banking institution headquartered in Frankfurt am Main, Hesse, Germany.
+It offers services to private, business and corporate customers.
 The Commerzbank Group also includes the Polish subsidiary mBank.

-As one of the oldest banks in Germany, Commerzbank plays a significant role in the country's economy.
-It is the largest financier of German foreign trade, with strong ties to the German 'Mittelstand.'
-In addition, it maintains a presence in all major economic and financial centers worldwide.
+One of the oldest banks in Germany, Commerzbank plays a significant role in the country's economy.
+It is the largest financier of German foreign trade, with strong ties to the German Mittelstand.
+It also has a presence in all major economic and financial centers worldwide.
 Since its establishment in 1870, Commerzbank has undergone several changes.
-It was the first German banking institution to open an operational branch in New York City in 1971.
+In 1971, it became was the first German banking institution to open a branch in New York City.

 Another milestone was the acquisition of Dresdner Bank in 2009.
-During the 2008 financial crisis, the Federal Republic of Germany became a major shareholder in the company.
-To this day, the government remains a significant bank shareholder, which is listed on the DAX.
-In recent years, the bank has undergone considerable transformation, returning to profitability, partly through substantial cost reductions and the evolution of its business model.
+During the 2008 financial crisis, the Federal Republic of Germany became a major shareholder in the bank.
+The government remains a significant shareholder, though Commerzbank is listed on the DAX.
+In the 2020s, the bank returned to profitability, thanks in part to substantial cost reductions and changes to its business model.